The Princess Elizabeth Hospital provides the Islands with medical treatment and care.

 Specialist Health Insurance Scheme

 - The Specialist Health Insurance Scheme allows residents of Guernsey, Alderney, Herm and Jethou (Sark residents are not covered by the scheme) to receive specialist care and treatment free of charge.
-If you have been registered for the payment of contributions then you will be covered by the scheme.
-Children are also covered if at least 1 parent or other adult that the child lives with is registered.
+If you have been registered for the payment of contributions, then you will be covered by the scheme.
+Children are also covered if at least 1 parent or other guardian is registered.

 - The scheme has 2 main parts relating to hospital admission: